-To enable cryptography mode in the GigaVUE-FM, do the following:
+To enable cryptography mode in the GigaVUE-FM:

 - 1. Go to 🔯 > Settings > System > Preferences. - 2.
-In the Security Settings, enable the option Crypto Mode using the toggle button.
+In the Security Settings, turn on the Crypto Mode toggle to enable the cryptography mode.

 TLS or SSL Ciphers to Use with Cryptography Mode

 When enhanced cryptography mode is enabled, GigaVUE-FM supports only TLS 1.2.
 The following ciphers are supported in TLS 1.2: